apa-nft/apa-gals/README.md

    3. To generate a proof for testing, you can edit the `genProof.js` (assuming it is already generated with `tsc`) and change the address there.
 The script will output the proof and the allowance for the given address.

+### Phase 2

+The remaining 398 APA gals will be distributed in the following way:

+* 98 of them the will be airdropped to APA holders with the following rules:-

+  * Previous lottery winners are excluded.
+  * No duplicates, everyone gets 1 APA Gal.
+  * The seed onchain seed generation and the random draft is similar to the first lottery round.
+You can validate by repoducing the same results by running `secondRound.py` yourself.

+* 300 of them will be Dutch auctioned, i.e. the price starts high and gradually decreases over the auction duration.
+You can either wait for the price the drop or buy early to guarantee a minting spot.
+The legendaries are still out there...

+  * Start: 20:00 UTC 29.04.2022
+  * Duration: 80 minutes
+  * Start price: 10 Avax
+  * End price : 2 Avax

 #### Typescript related issues

 * You have to generate the config file with `tsc --init`if it doesnt exist.
 If the compilation fails due to some error, you might wanna check the config file and edit it. `"resolveJsonModule": true,` had to be out-commented in our case.